malishav/OSCOAP/draft-selander-ace-object-security.md

 * The header parameters of the COSE object are the Context Identifier (Cid) and the Sequence Number (Seq) (also known as the Transaction Identifier (Tid)) if the message is a request, and Seq only if the message is a response (see {{sec-obj-cose}}).

-    * The size of Cid depends on the number of simultaneous clients, and must be chosen so that the server can uniquely identify the requesting client.
-For example, in the case of an ACE-based authentication and authorization model {{I-D.ietf-ace-oauth-authz}}, the Authorization Server or the server itself can define the context identifier of all clients interacting with a particular server, in which case the size of Cid can be proportional to the logarithm of number of authorized clients.
-      * As Cids of different lengths can be used by different client, it is RECOMMENDED to start assigning Cids of length 1 byte (0x00, 0x01, ..., 0xff), and then when all 1 byte Cids are in use, start handling out Cids with a length of two bytes (0x0000, 0x0001, ..., 0xffff).
-Note that a Cid with the value 0x00 is considered different from the Cid with the value 0x0000.
+    * The size of Cid depends on the number of simultaneous clients, as discussed in {{sec-context-est-section}}

     * The size of Seq is variable, and increases with the number of messages exchanged.